bsccf/Uni-notes/Mechanics structures and materials/Materials/Phases/1 Solid solubility/microstructure formation during equilibrium cooling for 2 elements with complete solid solubility.md

 #### Example
 ![[Pasted image 20211112202005.png]]

 Here you start out in the liquid state, and progress downward.
-You change temperature slow enough that it
+You change temperature slow enough that it is alwayse in equalibrium conditions.
+Initialy you start with [[Nucleation (crystal)|nulcleation]] occuring then those crystals grow as dendrites, until you reach point d where there is no liquid left and at e it has become a solid crystal.